K-VARK: Kernelized Variance-Aware Residual Kalman Filter for Sensorless Force Estimation in Collaborative Robots: Introduction

-A critical limitation often overlooked in existing friction estimation techniques is that the data used for modeling do not consist solely of frictional effects; they also contain residuals arising from other identification errors and modeling inaccuracies.
-In other words, what is often assumed to be ``pure friction" in these datasets actually includes heterogeneous sources of error ~\cite{huang2025adaptive}.
-This combined effect, termed \emph{residual torque}~\cite{flacco2011residual}, if treated strictly as friction, leads to unreliable force estimations.
-Although some approaches probabilistically model residual torques~\cite{giacomuzzo2024black}, they commonly ignore the intrinsic variance in these residuals caused by unknown and heterogeneous error sources.
+A critical limitation often overlooked in existing friction estimation techniques is that the modeling data do not consist solely of frictional effects; what is assumed to be ``pure friction" also contains residuals from other identification errors and modeling inaccuracies~\cite{huang2025adaptive}.
+This combined effect, termed \emph{residual torque}~\cite{flacco2011residual}, leads to unreliable force estimation if treated strictly as friction.
+Although some approaches probabilistically model residual torques~\cite{giacomuzzo2024black}, they commonly ignore the intrinsic variance caused by these heterogeneous error sources.
 Accurately capturing this variance is vital to understanding system uncertainty and improving observer robustness.

-To address these challenges, we propose \ac{kvark}, a novel external force observer that integrates variance-aware residual torque modeling with adaptive filtering.
-Our method employs \ac{gmm} combined with kernelized treatment via \ac{gpr} drawing inspiration from the \ac{kmp} framework~\cite{huang2019kernelized}, originally developed for imitation learning.
-By jointly exploiting residual mean, uncertainty and heteroscedastic variance within an adaptive Kalman filter measurement model, and by adapting force dynamics covariance online through variational Bayesian optimization~\cite{sarkka2009recursive}, our proposed algorithm achieves high estimation accuracy while maintaining data efficiency.

-Figure \ref{fig:frontpage} shows the distinct behavior of \acp{kf} using \ac{gp} and \ac{kmp} process models in two data regimes: region A with densely sampled but noisy effects and region B with sparsely populated input data.
+\ac{kmp}~\cite{huang2019kernelized}, a kernel-based probabilistic model originally developed for imitation learning, jointly captures the mean and input-dependent (heteroscedastic) variance of residual dynamics---the property the methods above overlook.
+Figure \ref{fig:frontpage} shows the distinct behavior of \acp{kf} using \ac{gp} and \ac{kmp} residual models in two data regimes: region~A with densely sampled but noisy effects and region~B with sparsely populated input data.
 The \ac{kmp}-based filter effectively inflates model noise in region A, thus adaptively increasing the reliance on the measurements and mitigating overconfidence.
 In contrast, the \ac{gp}-based filter underestimates variance in the same region, resulting in oscillations due to overtrusting the noisy modeled process.
 Importantly, in sparse region B, both filters exhibit similar uncertainty quantification, highlighting \ac{kmp}’s ability to reliably represent epistemic uncertainty without compromising its variance adaptation.